avisagie/gohll/README.md

 gohll
 =====

-A simple implementation of HyperLogLog in plain go for 32-bit hash functions.
+A simple implementation of HyperLogLog in plain [Go](golang.org) for 32-bit hash functions.

 HyperLogLog lets you work out an approximate count of the number of unique items in a large set of items, using a very small amount